PROFILE

 Pakistan on mutual recognition followed more

-than 2 years later by establishment of
+than two years later by establishment of

 formal diplomatic relations;